 120 world leaders and over 40,000 participantscame together to discuss global climate action.
 Their goal?
-To cut greenhouse gas emissions and revisit pledges made under the 2015 Paris Agreement.
-The Paris Agreement’s main objective was to limit global warming to “well below” 2°C, and preferably to 1.5°C, compared to pre-industrial levels.Politicians aren’t the only ones making net zero pledges.
+To cut greenhouse gas emissions and revisit pledges made under the

+world leaders agreedto address issues such as fossil fuel subsidies, deforestation, methane emissions, and the transition to clean energy, with an aim to reach net zero global emissions by mid-century (the year 2050).Politicians aren’t the only ones making net zero pledges.
 Private sector leaders also have an important role to play in the fight against climate change, and many have made commitments of their own.
 For example, over 200 companies have recently

 has risen about 2°F(1°C) since the late 19th century.
 Most of this warming has occurred within the last 40 years.